 Justice systems are relied on to adjudicate criminal charges and resolve disputes.
 With this in mind, essential judicial characteristics include integrity, independence (not being subject to external influences) and efficiency, reaching a decision in a reasonable time, without undue cost to the parties.
 Judicial systems are also key components of a state’s rule of law.
 Using a set of indicators from international index-based reports provides some opportunity to examine, and compare, the strength of the judicial systems of the five Lower Mekong states.
 However data on Laos were not available through two of the three reports we use here.

-The four remaining Lower Mekong countries received scores ranking them in the bottom 50 percent globally for adherence to the rule of law, in the World Justice Project’s 2015 Rule of Law Index.
-They also ranked in the bottom five countries for the Asia Pacific region, as shown in the chart below.
-All four countries’ best scores came for “Order and Security” indicators.
-While Cambodia’s lowest scores were for indicators under “Absence of Corruption”, Vietnam’s lowest scores were for “Regulatory Enforcement”, and both Myanmar and Thailand scored lowest for “Criminal Justice”.10
+The four remaining Lower Mekong countries received scores ranking them in the bottom 50 percent for adherence to the rule of law, in the World Justice Project’s 2017-18 Rule of Law Index.10 Cambodia’s ranking was notably low, at second-to-last out of 113 countries and in the bottom tercile for all 8 components of the index.11 The Mekong states continue to rank in the bottom five countries for the Asia Pacific region, as shown in the chart below.

 While the Doing Business Report is not about judicial institutions, it is about business activities and the regulatory and practical burdens placed on them by government.
 One activity is the enforcement of a claim under a contract.
 The efficiency of a state’s courts in resolving the case is measured in two ways:

 - the time between filing and enforcement; and